Safety is a Two-Way Street

 - Obey WALK/DON’T WALK signs

-pedestrians killed on NJ roadways
+pedestrians killed on NJ roadways in 2022

 is the average age when most kids learn to ride a bike